 In regards to the beloved morning drink, coffee is ok if it’s enjoyed only once a day.
 But studies show that consuming more than one cup of caffeine a day can make it more difficult to conceive.
 In other words, it may be time to switch over to decaf, ladies!

 4. Get Your Partner Healthy, Too!

-Don’t worry momma-to-be, you’re not the only one who may need to make healthy changes.
+You’re not the only one who may need to make healthy changes.
 Just as you should be at your healthiest, it is important that your man is implementing healthy habits to increase your chances of getting pregnant.